Shanecos20/HiveAPP2/README.md

 - Notifications are triggered by simulated events
 - AI insights are generated based on predefined rules
 - User authentication uses mock data

+## AI Integration

+The app includes AI feature support:

+- **Local Mock AI**: When running on a mobile device, the app uses sophisticated mock responses
+- **Ollama Integration**: When running on a desktop/development environment, can connect to Ollama for LLM capabilities
+- **Insight Generation**: Provides actionable insights based on hive conditions, trends, and events

 ## License